 - Shuttle cars continuously move coal from the respective miners to the Feeder Breaker

-- Once coal has passed through the Feeder Breaker it falls onto the conveyor belt to be taken to surface
+- Once coal has passed through the Feeder Breaker it falls onto the underground conveyor belt to be taken to surface

 These are examples of the types of machinery that will be used on site.